SpineEventEngine/dart/codegen/README.md

-# Dart Validation Code Generator
+# Dart Code Generator

-A command line tool which generates validation code for protobuf code basing on the validation options from `spine/options.proto`.
+A command line tool which generates Dart code for Protobuf type registries.

 ## Usage

 The generator accepts several command line arguments:
  - Required option `--descriptor` specifies the path to a file which contains a `google.protobuf.FileDescriptorSet`.
-The descriptor set contains all the Protobuf types for which the tool must generate validation code.
+The descriptor set contains all the Protobuf types for which the tool must generate code.
- - Required option `--destination` specifies the path to the file into which the validation code must be written.
+ - Required option `--destination` specifies the path to the file into which the code must be written.
 If the file does not exist, it is created.
  - Option `--standard-types` specifies a Dart package which contains standard Protobuf types.
    The default value of this option is `spine_client`.
 The package should contain types:
      - declared in the `google.protobuf.*` package;